And time to truly start this off! Chapter 1. :3

 “Yep!
 We’re almost there,” she replied.

 “Okay, I’ve seen Ranulf around here in town a lot, so if we’re going to find Ike, we should look for him first,” Azura said, breaking the silence.
-“If we find Ranulf, we’ll have less trouble looking for Ike.
-He’ll know where he is.”
+“I know they have a camp somewhere, but...
+Ugh, I've been gone so long that I've forgotten where it is.”

-“Ah, good idea.
-Let’s go!”
-Elincia agreed.
+“It's alright, we'll find them” Elincia assured.
 “But wait, Ranulf is a laguz… The beorc here get along with them?”

 “Yeah, we do.
 The beorc and laguz of Altarais have been at peace with one another for a long time,” Azura explained as the two young women began their search in town for Ranulf, going down each road and alley way they could find.
 Despite searching for over an hour, however, the laguz was nowhere to be found.
 They even inquired if anyone had seen a blue-haired beast laguz wandering about in town, but no one could give them the answer they hoped for.
 Still, they kept up the search, hoping Ranulf would at least come into town sooner or later and tell them where they could find Ike.
 Almost suddenly, just as Azura and Elincia reached the outskirts of town, a group of what appeared to be bandits jumped out of nowhere from the woods ahead.
 The ring-leader cackled with delight when he set eyes upon the two women.